mypttwo/gya/README.md

  5. **Deploy the smart contract** on Ethereum for a specific ballot via http://localhost:3000/api-docs/#/ballots/post_ballots__id__deploy.
  This may take a couple of minutes, so the call returns immediately.
 You will have to check back after a couple of minutes via http://localhost:3000/api-docs/#/ballots/get_ballots_
- <sup>Todo : This call gets all the ballots created in the db.
+ <sup><br/>Todo : This call gets all the ballots created in the db.
 An endpoint can be supported to get the specific ballot.</sup>
 Its also possible that an error may result *even if all works well*.

 > ``Error: Transaction was not mined within 50 blocks, please make sure your transaction was properly sent.
 Be aware that it might still be mined!``

 This means that you may have to try deploying the smart contract again after some time.
- <sup>Todo : Some kind of a queueing mechanism needs to be put in place so that if the smart contract fails to deploy the server automatically re-queues the smart contract for deployment without user intervention.</sup>
+ <sup><br/>Todo : Some kind of a queueing mechanism needs to be put in place so that if the smart contract fails to deploy the server automatically re-queues the smart contract for deployment without user intervention.</sup>

  6. **Vote for a candidate** via http://localhost:3000/api-docs/#/ballots/post_ballots__id__vote
-  <sup>Todo : Currently no checks are maintained as to the number of times a user can vote. <br/>Todo : Also there is no check as to whether  the candidate exists.</sup>
+  <sup><br/>Todo : Currently no checks are maintained as to the number of times a user can vote. <br/>Todo : Also there is no check as to whether  the candidate exists.</sup>

  7. Finally **get the tally of votes** for all candidates via http://localhost:3000/api-docs/#/ballots/get_ballots__id__tally

-<sup>Todos have also been listed with some endpoints which can be taken up later.</sup>
+<sup><br/>Todos have also been listed with some endpoints which can be taken up later.</sup>

 Apart from the above, the API also contains endpoints that handle the usual data CRUD stuff.